 Never, ever answer unsolicited emails.
 Reputable financial institutions will never send you an email asking you to verify your account information.
-If you do get one of these and are not sure if it is legitimate or not, contact the company to find out if they did in fact ask for this data.
+If you do get one of these and are not sure if it is legitimate or not, contact the company to find out if they did, in fact, ask for this data.

 Make sure you also use a strong firewall and security software to protect someone from hacking into your account or installing malware to track your activity.

-7. If it happens, don’t panic.
 If you do find that you are the victim of theft, there are things you should do right away – but try to remain calm.
 Most financial institutions have fraud protection on accounts, to help protect consumers.
 (You might check with your financial institutions to learn what they offer and if it is not enough coverage, considering moving).

-You should contact all of your card companies and/or bank at once.
+You should contact all of your card companies and bank at once.
 I recommend you keep a list of the credit card account numbers, pins and contact information on a form, somewhere in your home.
 This way, you can pull this information out and have an entire list of whom to contact, should this happen.

 Sure, using cash is absolutely the best way to protect yourself from this happening, but that isn’t possible for everyone.
-There are also cases where you do everything correctly and your information is still compromised.
+There are also cases where you do everything correctly, and your information is still compromised.